-The Student Code of Conduct sets out expectations for all students enrolled at UHI and partners.
-All students (and those who represent a student) are expected to conduct themselves in an appropriate manner to other students, staff and external organisations.
+The Student Code of Conduct sets out expectations for all students enrolled at the University of the Highlands and Islands and all Academic Partners.
+All students are expected to conduct themselves in an appropriate manner to other students, staff and external organisations.

-A breach of the Student Code of Conduct will be treated as misconduct and dealt with using the Student Disciplinary Procedure.
-UHI and partners aim to act reasonably in dealing with alleged or actual student misconduct.
+A breach of the Student Code of Conduct will be treated as misconduct and dealt with using the appropriate procedures identified using the decision tree in in Appendix 2 of the Promoting a Positive Learning Environment Policy.

+The University and Academic Partners aim to act reasonably in dealing with alleged or actual student misconduct.
 We seek to balance the interests of all students, staff, local communities, businesses and other organisations with whom we seek to maintain good relationships.

-Conduct that is expected of students
+Behaviour that is expected of students

-Students (and those who represent a student) are expected to observe the Student Code of Conduct throughout their studies.
-The Student Code of Conduct applies to behaviour in both physical and online environments.
-Students (and those who represent a student) are expected:
+Students are expected to observe the Code of Conduct throughout their studies.
+The Code of Conduct applies to behaviour in both physical and online environments.
+Students are expected:

-- + To take responsibility for their own actions and conduct; - + To behave in a manner that fosters respect and understanding between all members of our community; - + To act within the law and not to engage in any activity or behaviour that is likely to bring UHI and partners into disrepute; - + To value the good relationships UHI and partners have with local communities, businesses and other organisations; - + To avoid behaving or communicating in ways that are likely to cause offence, e.g., using abusive or obscene language or engaging in discriminatory or anti-social behaviour; - + To treat all UHI and partner property with care; - + To comply with requests of members of staff; - + To adhere to health and safety policies and protocols (including fire alarms) and to comply with any temporary changes during maintenance and repairs
+- To take responsibility for their own actions and conduct: - To behave in a manner that fosters respect and understanding between all members of our community; - To act within the law and not to engage in any activity or behaviour that is likely to bring the University or Academic Partners into disrepute; - To value the good relationships, the University and Academic Partners have with local communities, businesses and other organisations; - To avoid behaving or communicating in ways that are likely to cause offence, e.g. using abusive or obscene language or engaging in discriminatory or anti-social behaviour; - To treat all University property with care; - To comply with requests of members of staff; - To adhere to Health and Safety policies and protocols (including fire alarms) and to comply with any temporary changes during maintenance or repairs.